StephanErb/aurora/docs/task-lifecycle.md

 from a `netsplit` but the scheduler has already marked all its `Task`s as `LOST` and rescheduled them).

-Aurora repeatedly runs a state reconcilation process in order to correct such issues (e.g. by killing the errant `RUNNING` tasks).
-By default, it may take up to an hour until those issues are found and corrected.
+Aurora regularly runs a state reconciliation process in order to detect and correct such issues (e.g. by killing the errant `RUNNING` tasks).
+By default, the proper detection of all failure scenarios and inconsistencies may take up to an hour.

 To emphasize this point: there is no uniqueness guarantee for a single instance of a job in the presence of network partitions.
 If the `Task`